nadanai263/nadanai263.github.io/index.md

 <h3><a href="{{ BASE_PATH }}/pages/news.html">News</a></h3>

 <ul>
+	<p><li>21 January 2022 &#187; A very warm welcome to Sarah Paterson, who has just finished her first week with us.
+She is a new PhD student working on a Leverhulme-funded project to carry out protein engineering using cell-free systems and microfluidics.
+Read more about her <a href="{{ BASE_PATH }}/pages/people.html">here</a>.

 	<p><li>14 September 2021 &#187; We are advertising two postdoc positions as part of our new UKRI Future Leaders Fellowship research programme.
 One is in machine learning and high-throughput screening, and the other is in synthetic metabolism, both applied to cell-free reactions.
 Full details and links to apply <a href="{{ BASE_PATH }}/pages/research.html">here</a>.
 Please circulate widely!

 	<p><li>8 September 2021 &#187; We are thrilled to announce that Nadanai has been awarded a <b>UKRI Future Leaders Fellowship</b>.
 This £1.5M, 4-year grant will help us kick-start our research into regenerative cell-free systems, and we are very excited to advertise two new postdoctoral positions to work on this project.
 Read more about the opportunities <a href="{{ BASE_PATH }}/pages/research.html">here</a>.
 The news has been featured on the <a href="https://www.ed.ac.uk/news/2021/visionary-research-celebrated-with-fellowships?utm_campaign=cam_news2021&utm_content=1631100903&utm_medium=social&utm_source=linkedin">university</a> as well as <a href="https://www.ed.ac.uk/biology/news-events/news-2021/nadanai-laohakunakorn-awarded-ukri-future-leaders">school</a> webpages.</li></p>